flenniken/collections/docs/request-logging.md

 starts with an airport code.
 For example for the location SEA900-P1 you would look in the us-west-2 region.
 From there, you can manually copy them to S3 using the CloudWatch console.
 Use "logs/lambda" as the prefix.
-If you mistakenly use a leading slash, it will go to a S3 folder called "/".
+If you mistakenly use a leading slash, it will go to the wrong location (to a S3 folder called "/").

+* open the CloudWatch Console the for the region closest to the edge.
+* click Logs → "Logs groups" in the left panel
+* select the log group, e.g. /aws/lambda/us-east-1.validateImageRequest
+* select all the logs by clicking "Log stream" checkbox
+* click Actions → "Export Data to Amazon S3"
+* configure the time range
+* select the bucket name (sflennikco) and enter "logs/lambda" for "S3 bucket prefix"
+* click Export

 The S3 folder structure: